ballerina-platform/module-ballerinax-ai.pgvector/README.md

   -d pgvector/pgvector:pg17
 ```

-To enable the pgvector extension, connect to the database and execute the follwing query.
+To enable the pgvector extension, connect to the database and execute the following query.

 ```sql
 CREATE EXTENSION IF NOT EXISTS vector;